-Appendix # 5 Did the Age of Grace begin at the close of Acts?
+Did the Age of Grace begin at the close of Acts?
+A brief look at the "Acts 28 position."

 In this short study we can do little more than whet the appetite for further investigation, but it is hoped the fallacy of the "Acts 28" position as to when the Body of Christ began may, never-the-less, be demonstrated.
-1

-Let us compare what the teaching of those holding the Acts 28 view with Paul's own statements.
+Let us compare what is taught by those holding the Acts 28 view with Paul's own statements.